Moving to or from Norway triggers many tax questions. The most common questions are related to Norwegian resident criteria and tax return obligations.

 If you have lived in Norway for 10 years or more, before the income year in which you take up permanent residency abroad, your tax residence in Norway cannot cease until the third income year, after the year in which you took up permanent residency abroad, ends.
 This means that you will be obligated to report and pay tax to Norway on your global income/wealth the year of moving, and the 3 following years.
 If you moved abroad sometimes between 2015 and 2017, you will most likely be liable to submit a Norwegian tax return also for the income year 2018.

 For your tax residence to cease, you must also meet the general three conditions mentioned above for each of the 3 income years.

 If you fail to submit a tax return, your income will most likely be estimated by the tax authorities, and a penalty may be levied.

-You are entitled to make changes in your tax return by filing a new tax return, but tax arrears based on the estimated figures must be paid within due date, and the refund will be paid back when the final tax assessment is ready.
+You are entitled to make changes in your tax return by filing a new tax Return.
+However, tax arrears based on the estimated figures, must be paid within due date, and the refund will be paid back when the final tax assessment is ready.
 This process may take several months.

 Please note that if you are no longer liable to report and pay tax to Norway, you will need to apply for emigration.
 An emigration application must be submitted to the Norwegian authorities.

 Norway has entered into the Tax Information Exchange Agreement.
 The purpose of this agreement is to promote international co-operation in tax matters through the exchange of information.
 The agreement gives the participants easy access to worldwide information about finances related to resident persons.